-Weight management is at the forefront of many minds with recent events closing gyms, limiting activity and encouraging us to stay home.
-Maintaining a healthy weight will ensure your mind and body stay well balanced and function efficiently to survive and thrive through all sorts of emotional and physical stress.
-Diet is the most important factor in weight distribution, but exercise and its myriad of physiological benefits are a close second with regard to weight maintenance and body composition.
+Metabolic management is at the forefront of many minds when joining a gym.
+Maintaining a healthy metabolism and weight will ensure your mind and body stay well balanced and function efficiently to survive and thrive through all sorts of emotional and physical stress.
+Diet is the most important factor in weight distribution, but exercise and its myriad of physiological benefits are a close second with regard to metabolic maintenance and body composition.

 When it comes to exercise, we often wonder what type will give us the most “bang for buck” or is best suited to our goals and health conditions.
 While the most important aspect of building an exercise habit is doing what you enjoy, different modalities provide various benefits.
 To be clear, ANY exercise is intentional and constructive “stress” on the body and jumpstarts important metabolic processes to help us function more fully in all aspects of life.
 How you choose to exercise should be based on preference, convenience, availability, and lifestyle.
 That being said, continue reading as we explore the difference between cardio and resistance training benefits for healthy weight management.

 Let’s start with cardio

 Simply put, cardio is crazy good for you.
 No matter what form, maintaining an elevated heart rate will improve your health and quality of life.
 (Check out this post to learn about the benefits of cardio for your brain!)
 Everyone should incorporate some form of cardio into their exercise routine.
 Simply put, the higher the intensity of cardio, the more calories burned.
 If you perform a light jog for 30 minutes you’ll burn less than if you ran at a more moderate pace for that same amount of time.
 You can also increase metabolic demand by using the arms and legs for cardio – think rowing vs. walking or the Airdyne bike vs regular cycling.
 You have the potential to burn more calories within a timed session of cardio than in a session of weight training.